 - Allowing you to leverage successful products and supplier relationships you have already put in place.

 Key takeaways to help your business get started on Amazon Europe:

 - To minimize initial costs and simplify your initial dealings with VAT, ship all of your inventory to the UK.

 - To maximize sales, list your products in each of the five Amazon Europe Marketplaces.
 Orders outside the UK can be fulfilled using Amazon’s European Fulfillment Network.

 - Non-English listings must be localized, not just translated.
 Comprehensive keyword research is essential.

 - Set up an account with a payment solutions provider to reduce exchange fees and keep more of your profits.

 If you have any questions, you can leave a comment below or get in touch through the AMZ Europe website.

 This post was by David Barry, co-founder of AMZ Europe, an ecommerce agency which helps retailers and brands sell on Amazon’s European marketplaces.
-AMZ Europe offers an all-in-one turnkey service for sellers expanding to Amazon EU, and has a free guide to help businesses assess their sales potential in Europe.
+AMZ Europe has a free guide to help businesses assess their sales potential in Europe.